 What are Bonds?

-Bonds are fixed income instruments, which are issued by government and private sector entities to raise finances.
+Bonds are fixed income instruments, which are issued in India by governments (including central government, state government and local authorities) and public and private sector entities to raise finances.
 When investors purchase bonds, they are basically lending money to the bond-issuing entity in return of interest (coupon) payments.
 The principal amount of the bonds, i.e. their face values, are returned on their maturity dates.
 Thus, bondholders can be considered as creditors for the bond issuers.

 Features/Characteristics of Bonds